🎨 Reasons why the RGB color model is not used in printing and packaging.

 Each of the three basic colors (red, green, blue) has six strengths –

-Therefore, colors (except the eight colors mentioned above, which rely on either 0% or 100% strength for each basic color) would not be displayed correctly.
+Therefore, colors (except the eight colors mentioned above, which rely on either 0% or 100% strength for each basic color) would not be displayed accurately.

 Why is RGB not ideal for Printing & Packaging?

 In most printing processes, RGB color space is usually converted to CMYK before creating the artwork.
-Why?